Como

 Como features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 57.8% of all households, including 20.3% couples with children, 27.9% couples without children, and 7.0% single parent families.
-Non-family households make up 42.2%, with lone person households at 36.1% and group households comprising 6.1%.
+Family households account for 57.8 percent of all households, including 20.3 percent couples with children, 27.9 percent couples without children, and 7.0 percent single parent families.
+Non-family households constitute the remaining 42.2 percent, with lone person households at 36.1 percent and group households comprising 6.1 percent of the total.
 The median household size is 2.1 people, which is smaller than the Greater Perth average of 2.2.

 Frequently Asked Questions - Households